UniMath/agda-unimath/src/real-numbers/cauchy-completeness-dedekind-real-numbers.lagda.md

-# Cauchy completeness of the metric space of real numbers
+# Cauchy completeness of the Dedekind real numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}